 The Nine Hells is a place of torment and suffering, where the damned are condemned to spend eternity.
 The powerful devils there enjoy inflicting pain on others, and there is no mercy or pity.

 The only way to escape the Nine Hells is to be forgiven by God, a fate few people achieve.
 Beppu is one of Japan’s most popular tourist destinations, and it is also home to the Nine Hells.
 The area is known for its geothermal activity, and several springs are said to be the entrance to the underworld.

 What to see at the Nine Hells of Beppu

-The Nine Hells of Beppu makes for a popular tourist attraction.
-Visitors can explore the different onsens and observe the various forms of punishment and torture inflicted on the sinners here.
+The Nine Hells of Beppu make for a popular tourist attraction.
+Visitors can explore the different onsens and observe the various punishment and torture inflicted on the sinners here.

-There is also a small amusement park adjacent to the hells, featuring rides and attractions themed around the underworld.
+A small amusement park is adjacent to the hells, featuring rides and attractions themed around the underworld.

 How to visit the Nine Hells of Beppu

 The Nine Hells of Beppu is located in Beppu, Japan.
 The easiest way to reach them is by taking a bus from the JR Beppu Station.